juicycleff/ultimate-backend/README.md

  - `/lib/repository` It holds all reposirories used in the microservices, and this repository and created from the repo-rom library.
  - `/lib/proto-schema` All GRPC protobuf files required by each service is stored in here and shared amongs services that depends on them.

+  Other folders such as `iac` which simply means Infrastructure as Code is teraform setup for creating a kubernetes cluster with just a simple command for running the microservices. `scripts` contains helper bash scripts for CI/CD.

 ## Installation